-Rick And Morty’s 10 In-Episode Secret References You Never Knew Existed
+‘Rick And Morty’s’ 10 In-Episode Secret References You Never Knew Existed

 Although it looks like a parody of Candy Crush or Diamond Dash, Jerry’s game exists in real life.
 It’s called Jerry’s Game and can be downloaded for free on both Android and iOS.

-Stephen King and the Devil
+Stephen King and the devil

-Back to the future and a dark past
+Back to the Future and a dark past

 Rick And Morty is inspired, as many may assume, by Back to the Future.
-Before beginning the series, its creator, Justin Roiland had a project called The Real Animated Adventures of Doc and Mharti.
-The characters were parodies of doc Brown and Marty McFly.
+Before beginning the series, its creator, Justin Roiland, had a project called The Real Animated Adventures of Doc and Mharti.
+The characters were parodies of Doc Brown and Marty McFly.
 However, they were quite bewildering and vulgar, so it was hard to sell the content to the television networks.

-Raising hope and Bad Boy Bubby
+Raising Hope and Bad Boy Bubby

 On the other hand, when the “son” of Morty wants to leave the house, he retains it by explaining that the outer oxygen could kill him.
 This phrase is a reference to Bad Boy Bubby, a very dark and twisted 1993 film.
 Bubby, the main character, lives for 35 years in an apartment with his mother, who does not allow him to leave because he could die of suffocation.